• William Chick

 from an 1827 map

-William Chick arrived in Hanover County, VA, in 1786, when he purchased 342 acres on Terapin Road from James & Elizabeth SIMS.
-The deed describes him as "William Chick of James City County," and in fact, tax lists prove that William was in James City County from 1784 to 1787 working as an overseer for John AMBLER.
-In 1787, William Chick purchased an additional 206 acres of land on Terapin Swamp in Hanover County, and in 1799 he obtained 354 acres on Locust Creek in Louisa County.
-These transactions tell us exactly where William owned land and probably where he and his family lived.
+In 1787, William Chick purchased another 206 acres of land on Terapin Swamp in Hanover County, and in 1799 he obtained 354 acres on Locust Creek in neighboring Louisa County.
 Terrapin Swamp is a small branch of the South Anna River in southwestern Hanover County near the Louisa County line.
-Locust Creek is located a few miles to the north, crossing from Louisa into Hanover County.
+Locust Creek is located a few miles to the north, crossing from Louisa County into Hanover County where it joins the Little River.

-William Chick of Hanover County, VA, married Jane RAGLAND, daughter of Pettus RAGLAND of Hanover County.
-This is based on Pettus RAGLAND's 1806 will which mentions a daughter, "Jane wife of Mr. Chick."
-(See William Cocke, Hanover County Chancery Wills & Notes, p.117.)
-In addition, the Biographical Cyclopedia of Kentucky by John M. Greshan (orig. pub.
-1896), p.158, in an article on Seyon Ambler BASS of Butler Co., KY, provides the following information about William CHICK and his son Ambler:
+The Biographical Cyclopedia of Kentucky by John M. Greshan (orig. pub.
+1896), p.158, in an article on Seyon Ambler BASS of Butler Co., KY, provides the following information about William Chick and his son Ambler:

-From 1784-1787, according to tax lists, William Chick worked as the overseer on a plantation in James City owned by John Ambler, one of the richest men in Virginia.
+From 1784-1787, according to tax lists, William Chick worked as the overseer on a plantation in James City owned by John AMBLER, one of the richest men in Virginia.
 John Ambler (1762-1836) owned numerous estates and other properties, including plantations in James City County, Surry, Henrico, Louisa, Amherst, and Hanover County, where he had a plantation known "the Cottages."
 (See Louise Pecquet du Beller, Some Prominent Virginia Families (orig. pub.
 1907, reprint by the Clearfield Co., 1994), pp.35-42.)
-He was doubtless the namesake of William Chick's son Ambler Chick.
+He was undoubtedly the namesake of William Chick's son Ambler Chick.

 Records